-Juliet Trail is the Managing Director of the Contemplative Sciences Center (CSC).
-In this role, she helps to manage the projects and initiatives of the center, which constitute a wide variety of efforts that span the 11 schools of UVA and involve research, learning and practice.
+Juliet Trail, PhD, is the Managing Director of the Contemplative Sciences Center (CSC).
+In this role, she helps to manage the projects and initiatives of the center, a wide variety of efforts that span the 11 schools of UVA and involve research, teaching, learning and practice.
 She has a particular focus on faculty engagement programs that help to connect faculty and classrooms with contemplative and mindfulness pedagogies, as well as social and emotional intelligence pedagogies.
-She has taught the class “Mindfulness & Compassion: Living Fully Personally & Professionally” (NUIP/RELB 3030) and will co-teach "The Art & Science of Human Flourishing" (RELG 1400) in fall 2018.
-Finally, Juliet assists CSC Director David Germano in translating the visions and ideas of the center into successful programs that positively impact undergraduate and graduate students, postdocs, staff and faculty, as well as the broader world beyond grounds.
+She teaches the class “Mindfulness & Compassion: Living Fully Personally & Professionally” (NUIP/RELB 3030) and will co-teach "The Art & Science of Human Flourishing" (RELG 1400) in fall 2018.
+Finally, Juliet assists CSC Director David Germano in translating the visions and ideas of the center into successful programs that positively impact undergraduate and graduate students, postdocs, staff and faculty, as well as the broader world beyond the UVA grounds.

 Juliet holds a Ph.D. in Higher Education from the UVA Curry School of Education.
 Her dissertation, “Network Enablers: An Exploratory Study of High Goal-Enabling Professionals in Higher Education,” investigated the behaviors, skills and perspectives of these “NE” professionals using socio-emotional intelligence, organizational network analysis, and emergent themes to develop a grounded theory about the NE disposition.
 She also holds an M.A. in Vocal Performance & Pedagogy from New Mexico State University (2002).
 She holds Bachelor’s degrees in Biology and Music (Piano Performance) from Guilford College (1996).